0xcert/docs/framework/v1/guide/using-providers.md

 Each provider operates on the same principles, but can also have its own distinctive characteristics.
 The current version of the Framework supports the Ethereum and the Wanchain blockchain.
 Soon, more platforms will be added.

 Even within the same blockchain, multiple providers are available depending on your needs.
 If you would like to communicate with blockchain on the front-end, you would use [MetamaskProvider](/api/ethereum.html#metamask-provider), while for communication on the back-end you would use [HttpProvider](/api/ethereum.html#http-provider).
-For more information about other providers for Ethereum such as Bitski, please click [here](/api/ethereum.html#api-ethereum), and to learn more about providers for Wanchain, please click [here](/api/wanchain.html#api-wanchain).
+For more information about other providers for Ethereum, please click [here](/api/ethereum.html#api-ethereum), and to learn more about providers for Wanchain, please click [here](/api/wanchain.html#api-wanchain).

 ::: card Learn by example
 Click [here](https://stackblitz.com/edit/using-providers-example) to check the live example for this section.